Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 ## Disable application registration for a service {#disable}

-Disabling application registration will remove all plugins that were initially enabled through application registration for this service.
+Disabling application registration removes all plugins that were initially enabled through application registration for this service.
 To remove a plugin by disabling application registration, follow these steps:

-1. Click a service to open theh **Service** menu.
+1. Click a service to open the **Service** menu.

 2. From the **Service** menu, select **Version** to display all of the registered versions.

 3. Click the version you intend to disable.

-4. Click **Version actions** > **Disable app registration**.
+4. From the **Version actions** drop-down menu, select **Disable app registration**.

 5. Click **Disable** from the pop-up modal.